-- 1. To contribute toward a safe and healthy school environment with a high standard of student dress - 2.
+- 1. To contribute toward a safe and healthy school environment with a high standard of student dress. - 2.
 To promote a positive and prideful school environment.
-Students are encouraged to show school pride with Hornet (school specific) spirit wear.
+Students are encouraged to show school pride with Honesdale Hornet, Damascus Demon, or Preston Pirate spirit wear.